Overview

 • PSA Reviews

-Kyle’s first-hand experience results from his direct involvement in the NCAA Concussion Class Action litigation currently taking place in the Northern District of Illinois (MDL No. 2492) and from assisting numerous conferences and institutions in assessing risk and ensuring compliance with established medical standards of care in both conditioning and the athletic training room.
+Members of our team have first-hand experience from direct involvement in the NCAA Concussion Class action litigation and from assisting numerous conferences and institutions in assessing risk and ensuring compliance with established medical standards of care in both conditioning and the athletic training room.
 We are able to work with our clients to ensure they are positioned to support collegiate athletics in the future and are able to provide the best possible care for their student-athletes.